selfrefactor/rambda/README.md

 - Ramda's **clamp** work with strings, while Rambda's method work only with numbers.

+- Error handling, when wrong inputs are provided, may not be the same.
+This difference will be better documented once all brute force tests are completed.

 - Typescript definitions between `rambda` and `@types/ramda` may vary.
-List of all differences will be added soon.

 > If you need more **Ramda** methods in **Rambda**, you may either submit a `PR` or check the extended version of **Rambda** - [Rambdax](https://github.com/selfrefactor/rambdax).
 In case of the former, you may want to consult with [Rambda contribution guidelines.](CONTRIBUTING.md)